ELSS or Equity Linked Savings Scheme: A Complete Guide

 Advantages of ELSS

-What are the Documents Required to Invest in ELSS Funds?
+Documents Required to Invest in ELSS Funds

-Having a de-mat account or trading account is a prerequisite to invest in ELSS funds.
+Having a de-mat account or trading account is a prerequisite to investing in ELSS funds.
 Further, before beginning to invest in funds, the investor must have their KYC validated.
 However, if you are not KYC verified, you will have to complete the verification process before investing.

 The documents required for KYC verification are: